 Wise entrepreneurs are usually not carried away by the glamour and achievements of others, rather they are more interested in seeking to know how those successful brands started.
-They are careful to trace their stories to know how they started, the challenges they had and the possible lessons they could pick from those stories to help them on their journey before going ahead to celebrate or criticise those successes.
-In today’s blog post I want to share with you the inspiring story of HOW INTERSWITCH STARTED as a mere idea in the mind of a young engineering graduate to the multimillion dollar business it is today.
+They are careful to trace their stories to know how they started, the challenges they had and the possible lessons they could pick from those stories to help them on their journey before going ahead to celebrate or criticize those successes.
+In today’s blog post I want to share with you the inspiring story of HOW INTERSWITCH STARTED as a mere idea in the mind of a young engineering graduate to the multi-million dollar business it is today.

 HOW INTERSWITCH STARTED – THE BACKGROUND

 There are many people who believe that some degree of luck is essential to be successful in life.
 There are others, who hold the views that, rather than solely depend on luck, success can only be achieved when ideas are backed with hard work and adequate preparations; that is why someone said “the harder you work the luckier you become”.
 Many believe the popular mantra that ideas rule the world, but very few ever actualize their ideas and make a difference.
 And the question is, “is your own idea ruling your world?”
 Mr. Mitchell Elegbe, the founder and pioneer Managing Director of InterSwitch Limited is one of such people whose idea is ruling his world.

 NO UNFAIR ADVANTAGE